fabrician/simple-docker-enabler/README.md

 ### Introduction
 --------------------------------------
-`Simple Docker Enabler` is used with `TIBCO Silver Fabric` to manage Docker Containers.
-This Silver Fabric Enabler uses Docker CLI and TIBCO Silver Fabric Jython Scripting API.
-Although this Enabler was developed using Docker version 1.9.0 and Silver Fabric Scripting API version 5.7.1, it is expected to  work  with other earlier or later compatible versions of Docker CLI and Silver Fabric Scripting API.
+`Simple Docker Enabler` is used in conjunction with `TIBCO Silver Fabric` to manage a related set of Docker containers.

+This Silver Fabric Enabler uses Docker CLI, Docker Remote API and TIBCO Silver Fabric Jython Scripting API.
+This Enabler was developed using Docker version 1.9.0 and Silver Fabric Scripting API version 5.7.1.
+However, it is expected to  work  with other earlier or later compatible versions of Docker CLI, Remote API and Silver Fabric.
+It has been tested with Docker version 1.10.1.

+This Enabler is compatible with  `Docker Compose` and `Docker Swarm`.

 ### Building the Enabler
 --------------------------------------
-This enabler project builds a `Silver Fabric Enabler Grid Library`.
+This Enabler project builds a `Silver Fabric Enabler Grid Library`.
 The Enabler Grid Library can be built using Maven.
 The Grid Library file is created under target directory created by Maven.

 ### Installing the Enabler
 --------------------------------------
 Installation of the `Simple Docker Enabler` is done by copying the `Simple Docker Enabler Grid Library` from the `target` project folder to the `SF_HOME/webapps/livecluster/deploy/resources/gridlib` folder on the Silver Fabric Broker.

 ### Enabling Docker on the Silver Fabric Engine host
 -------------------------------------------------------------------
-Each Silver Fabric Engine host needs to be `docker enabled` before it can be used to run Silver Fabric Components based on this enabler.
-The main steps for docker enabling a Silver Fabric Engine host are as follows:
+ Silver Fabric Engine host needs to be `Docker enabled` before it can run Silver Fabric Components that use this Enabler.
+The main steps for Docker enabling a Silver Fabric Engine host are as follows:

 1. Install `Docker 1.9.0` or later runtime on Silver Fabric Engine host
     * See [Install Docker] for details